Spectral integration of linear boundary value problems: Varieties of spectral integration

 The constants $C_{j}$ are found to fit the boundary conditions on $u$.

 There are two ways to find $C_{j}$.
-In the first method, the particular solution $u^{p}$ and the homogenous solutions $\bar{u}^{h}$ are obtained in physical space as numerical values at the $M+1$ points on the Chebyshev grid.
+In the first method, the particular solution $u^{p}$ and the homogeneous solutions $\bar{u}^{h}$ are obtained in physical space as numerical values at the $M+1$ points on the Chebyshev grid.
 Boundary conditions such as $u(1)=A$ or $u''(-1)=B$ are expressed using a linear combinations of function values at the grid point.
 A boundary condition such as $u(1)=A$ simply specifies the function value at a single grid point.
-A boundary condition such as $u''(-1)$ is interpreted as specifying that a certain linear combination of function values, the linear combination being determined by a single row of a spectral differentiation matrix \cite{SadiqViswanath2010}, must have a specified value.
+A boundary condition such as $u''(-1)$ is interpreted as specifying that a certain linear combination of function values, the linear combination being determined by a single row of a spectral differentiation matrix, must have a specified value.
 This is the easier method for implementation and the one we have implemented.
 If the number $M$ is not too large, this method will be adequate.
 If $M$ is very large, then errors will creep in through the boundaries.
-In Section 7, we demonstrate that one can make do with small $M$ even for computing solutions that develop very thin boundary layers or internal layers.

 The second technique uses the intermediate objects created when the particular solution and the homogeneous solutions are found.
 We illustrate the technique using an example.
 Suppose the boundary value problem is